lovehumanity/lovehumanity.github.io/_posts/2022/2022-02-19-Meditation.md

 Now for the technique on how to meditate correctly (and no its not finding a pool to meditate as the image may suggest)

+You should also seek to meditate in secret.
+I have an article on this blog on why you should practice spirituality in secret linked [Here]({% post_url 2021-09-25-Practice-Spirtuality-in-secret %})

 # Meditation Technique

 Firstly when you start meditating its best to choose a quiet place where you can not be disturbed by others and where there is little outside noise and distractions.